-Almost 300 students (around 7%) have been identified as needing some form of SEN support, a significant number and evidence of the inclusive nature of the school.
-The school's provision and attainment for students of Determination was rated Very Good in the last KHDA inspection - one of a limited number of schools to attain this rating.
+Almost 450 students (around 10%) have been identified as needing some form of SEN support, a significant number and evidence of the inclusive nature of the school.
+The school's provision and attainment for students of Determination was rated Very Good in the last KHDA inspection - one of a relatively limited number of schools to attain this rating.

-The school did reveal that 72 per cent of IGCSE grades were awarded at 9 – 5 for 2020 - however, this is a relatively unhelpful basis for comparison since there is no more detailed breakdown.
+In 2020, the school did reveal that 72 per cent of IGCSE grades were awarded at A*-C - however, this is a relatively unhelpful basis for comparison since there is no more detailed breakdown.
 No A Level results were published.

-Some of the more high-achieving schools within the group have started to publish the results, but these remain in the minority.
-We include below the details of the last published sets of results.
+No information was released with regard to 2019.
+We include below the details of the previously published sets of results.
 Given the successes of the students in these years, it is all the more disappointing that TWN no longer provides this data.

 |A Level results||2018||2017|